Teaching Academic Integrity

 - What are the challenges?

-- What are the solutions / strategies we could use to ensure academic integrity?
+- What are the solutions and strategies we could use to ensure academic integrity?

 Facilitate an activity about academic integrity

 In a discussion or low-stakes activity, have students define academic integrity and why it matters to them.
-This activity can lead to a group agreement or class charter, or simply provide an opportunity for them to think about what this concept means, and get to ask questions about it.
-For an example of such an activity, see the Academic Integrity Faculty Resources site.
+This activity can lead to a group agreement or class charter, or simply provide an opportunity for them to think about what this concept means, and ask questions about it.